Gadersd/whisper-burn/README.md

 Now transcribe.

 ```
+# with tch backend (default)
 cargo run --release --bin transcribe tiny_en audio16k.wav transcription.txt

+# or with wgpu backend (may be unstable for large models)
+cargo run --release --features wgpu-backend --bin transcribe tiny_en audio16k.wav transcription.txt
 ```

 This usage assumes that "audio16k.wav" is the audio file you want to transcribe, and "tiny_en" is the model to use.
 Please adjust according to your specific needs.